 Some of the house rules pertain directly to Fred himself.
 He prefers the kettle to remain unplugged but filled when not in use, and visitors are asked to respect that to avoid incurring one of Fred’s trademark destructive tantrums!

 Paranormal Activity at East Drive

-Even after more than 50 years, the entity that lives in 30 East Drive is anything but dormant.
+Even after more than 50 years, the entity that lives at 30 East Drive is anything but dormant.
 The official website currently lists almost 300 ‘happenings’ reported from visitors, but there are many more.
-It seems that there are few visitors who do not have personal experience here.
-Common types of activity that are reported include foul smells, disembodied voices, scratches and other physical attacks, unexplained light anomalies, nausea and shadowy figures.
+It seems that few visitors leave without having personal experiences.
+Common types of reported activity include foul smells, disembodied voices, scratches and other physical attacks, unexplained light anomalies, nausea and shadowy figures.

 Fred has also been known to have violent and destructive outbursts from time to time, presumably when he is offended or disrespected.
-On one notable occasion the bed in Diane’s old room was destroyed and the room trashed at around 4am on a night when the house was unoccupied.
+On one notable occasion, the bed in Diane’s old room was destroyed, and the room was trashed at around 4 am on a night when the house was unoccupied.
 The kitchen has also been found in a state of disarray on occasion.